Removal of $K$-mixing in angular momentum projected nuclear wave functions

-As a final example, we study the wave functions in $^{68}$Se, which are constructed with the JUN45 interaction \cite{jun45} in the $jj44$ model space.
-The $jj44$ model space constitutes of $f_{5/2}$, $p_{3/2}$, $p_{1/2}$ and $g_{9/2}$ orbits.
-This raises the possibility that the $|\Phi\rangle$ SD may be both non-axial and reflection asymmetric.
-Thus the parity projection is required here.
-To generate such a SD, we simply take $\varepsilon_2=0.45$, $\gamma=40^\circ$ and $\varepsilon_{3}=0.3$.
-Then this SD is projected onto spin $J=16$ with both parities.
+The above examples are in the $fp$ model space, so the parity projection is essentially unnecessary.
+In more general cases, $|\Phi\rangle$ can be both non-axial and reflection asymmetric.
+The parity projection should be performed.
+In this instance, the wave functions of both $16^+$ and $16^-$ states in $^{68}$Se are studied in the $jj44$ model space, which constitutes of $f_{5/2}$, $p_{3/2}$, $p_{1/2}$ and $g_{9/2}$ orbits.
+The Hamiltonian is taken to be JUN45 \cite{jun45}.
+To generate a triaxial and octupole deformed SD, we simply take $\varepsilon_2=0.45$, $\gamma=40^\circ$ and $\varepsilon_{3}=0.3$.
+Then the ground state SD is projected onto spin $J=16$ with both parities.
 The $\langle \Phi|P^{J\pi}_{KK}|\Phi\rangle $ norms are shown in Fig. \ref{Se68} (a) and (b).
-Without exception, all the calculated $O_K$ values are still very close to 1.
-This means even for a more complicated $|\Psi_{J\pi M1}\rangle$ wave function with a reflection asymmetric SD, one can still find an equivalent single projected SD to take place of the $K$-mixing $|\Psi_{J\pi M1}\rangle$ wave function.
+Without exception, all the calculated $O_K$ values are still very close to 1 after the variation of $|\Phi'\rangle$.
+This example shows even for a more complicated $K$-mixing $|\Psi_{J\pi M1}\rangle$ with a reflection asymmetric SD, one can still find an equivalent single projected state with an SD to take the place of it.

-All the present calculations apparently show that the $K$-mixing can be removed in the construction of nuclear wave functions in the laboratory frame of reference.
-In fact, one can also understand this point from the nuclear shell model.
-In the $M$-scheme shell model, the nuclear wave function is expanded in term of a complete set of $|\Phi_{M,i}\rangle$ SDs with good $M$,

-where, $\mu$ is used to label the wave functions with the same $J$ and $M$. $D_M$ is the dimension of the $M$-scheme configuration space.
-The $C^{\mu JM}_i$ coefficients are obtained by the shell model dialgonalization.

-One can perform the angular momentum projection on both sides of Eq. (\ref{smwf}).
-Notice that the $M$ number in Eq. (\ref{smwf}) should be regarded as the $K$ number before projection.
-Then we have